New Amsterdam: Cartography

 The beginnings of New Amsterdam, unlike most other colonies in the New World, were thoroughly documented in city maps.
 During the time of New Netherland's colonization, the Dutch were the pre-eminent cartographers in Europe.
 The delegated authority of the Dutch West India Company over New Netherland required maintaining sovereignty on behalf of the States General, generating cash flow through commercial enterprise for its shareholders, and funding the province's growth.
 Thus its directors regularly required that censuses be taken.
 These tools to measure and monitor the province's progress were accompanied by accurate maps and plans.
 These surveys, as well as grassroots activities to seek redress of grievances, account for the existence of some of the most important of the early documents.

 There is a particularly detailed city map called the Castello Plan produced in 1660.
 Virtually every structure in New Amsterdam at the time is believed to be represented, and by cross-referencing the Nicasius de Sille List of 1660, which enumerates all the citizens of New Amsterdam and their addresses, it can be determined who resided in every house.

 The city map known as the Duke's Plan probably derived from the same 1660 census as the Castello Plan.
 The Duke's Plan includes two outlying areas of development on Manhattan along the top of the plan.
-The work was created for James (1633–1701), the Duke of York and Albany, after whom New York, New York City, and New York's Capital – Albany, were named just after the seizure of New Amsterdam by the British.
+The work was created for James (1633–1701), the Duke of York and Albany, after whom New York, New York City, and New York's Capital – Albany, were named just after the seizure of New Amsterdam by the English.
 After that provisional relinquishment of New Netherland, Stuyvesant reported to his superiors that he "had endeavored to promote the increase of population, agriculture and commerce...the flourishing condition which might have been more flourishing if the now afflicted inhabitants had been protected by a suitable garrison...and had been helped with the long sought for settlement of the boundary, or in default thereof had they been seconded with the oft besought reinforcement of men and ships against the continual troubles, threats, encroachments and invasions of the British neighbors and government of Hartford Colony, our too powerful enemies".

 The existence of these city maps has proven to be very useful in the archaeology of New York City.
 For instance, the Castello map aided the excavation of the Stadthuys (City Hall) of New Amsterdam in determining the exact location of the building.